danforthcenter/bioinformatics/docs/policies.md

     consulted for any questions related to such issues.
     5. Users are responsible for reporting unauthorized access to Bioinformatics resources.
 2. Computing policies
-    1. Users should not run programs on the login (apollo) or HTCondor job scheduling (six) servers.
+    1. Users should not run programs on the login and HTCondor job scheduling server (stargate).
 All jobs should be submitted to the HTCondor cluster instead.
 Some small (e.g. text editing) or essential (e.g. ssh, screen, tmux, etc.) programs are generally acceptable.
 A monitoring service runs on these servers that will email users about processes that violate this policy.
 If you are unsure or feel you were emailed in error, please contact the